andreasmhallberg/readingnotes/eye-tracking/Rayner, 2012. Psychology of reading.md

     - Go-passed time (regression past duration)
     - Frequency of regression
   - Problems with self-paced reading in studying comprehension
-    1. slower than normal reading
+    1. Slower than normal reading
     2. Unfamiliar procedure, extra time of button press that may be used for processing
     3. No parafoveal preview
     4. Prevents or cannot analyze regressions